pradeephubgit/appsignal-docs/source/ruby/instrumentation/background-jobs.html.md

 title: "Instrumentation for background jobs"
 ---

-While we support Resque, Sidekiq and Delayed Job out-of-the-box, it's not very difficult to monitor other background processors.
+While we support Resque, Sidekiq and Delayed::Job out-of-the-box, it's not very difficult to monitor other background processors.
 For custom monitoring of processors we need to do four things.